EyobABN/littlelemon/README.md

 ```

 ### Pagination

 The `/api/menu-items` and `/api/orders` endpoints also support pagination.
 Users can specify the number of items that should be included per page by setting the `page_size` query parameter, while `page` is used to specify which page to return.
 For example, to receive page number 2 at 5 menu items per page, the following query can be used:

 ```plaintext
 /api/menu-items?page=2&page_size=5
 ```

 ### Throttling

 A limit has been set on the number of requests that can be made to the API in a given time span.

 ## API Endpoints

-### User Registration and Token Generation endpoints:
+### User Registration and Token Generation endpoints

 | Endpoint | Role | Method | Purpose |
 |----------|------|--------|---------|